Mary-Gichana/Cli-Meal-planner/README.md

     Main Menu

-    ==== Meal Planner ==== 1.
-Manage Categories - choose this if you want to manage meal categories add, delete,find meal category by id,view all meal categories.
-2. Manage Meals - choose this if you want to manage meal categories add, delete,find meal by id,view all meals.
-3. Exit - choose if you want to exit the program.
+    ==== Meal Planner ====

+    1.Manage Categories - choose this if you want to manage meal categories add, delete,find meal category by id,view all meal categories.
+    2.Manage Meals - choose this if you want to manage meal categories add, delete,find meal by id,view all meals.
+    3.Exit - choose if you want to exit the program.

     If you select Manage Categories, the following input options are displayed: